panda1100/docker-centos-xfce-ja/README.md

 # Docker container images with "headless" VNC session and butterfly web console for Japanese

-This repository contains a collection of Docker images with headless VNC environments and butterfly web console through reverse proxy(traefik).
+This repository contains a collection of Docker images with headless VNC environments and butterfly web console through reverse proxy(nginx(pam auth)).
 This repository is based on [docker-headless-vnc-container](https://github.com/ConSol/docker-headless-vnc-container), but it supports CentOS 7 with xfce only.
 Dockerfile "Dockerfile.centos.xfce.vnc" is only maintained.